Arya4930/Amazon-price-tracker/README.md

+FrontEnd by: Rajat
-authored by: Rajat and a little by arya.dev
+BackEnd by: arya.dev